icub-tech-iit/documentation/docs/icub_sensors/yarp_nws_convention.md

 - `ergoCub` for physical ergoCub robots
 - `ergoCubSim` for simulated ergoCub robots

-Next, we will list the convention used for each type of functionality.
+Next, we will list the port convention for each type of functionality.
 For each part, the `name` string is used.
 The YARP port will then be composed as: `/<robotPortPrefix>/<partName>/...`.
 For example, functionalities associated to the iCub head start as `/icub/head`.

 ## Controlboards